oscarenglish18-lgtm/CorpusCompiler/README.md

 regenerated from source.
 The manifest is the useful part — it is what allows a reader to confirm their EDCS export matches the one used.

-## Reproducing a published corpus

-1. Obtain the EDCS exports and name them as above.
-2. Compare their SHA-256 hashes against the manifest published with the study.
-If they differ, the database has been revised since and the key will not reproduce the same corpus.
-3. Paste the published key into the Compiler and build.

-The result should be identical, inscription for inscription and in the same order.

 ## Limitations